Quantum-Accelerators/quacc/docs/user/wflow_syntax.md

 Here, we provide code snippets for several decorator-based workflow engines.
 For a comparison of the pros and cons of each approach, refer to the [Workflow Engines Overview](wflow_overview.md) page.
 We describe the specific of each workflow engine in more detail later in the documentation.
 Nonetheless, this page serves as a useful point of reference that is independent of quacc-specific details.

+!!!
+Tip

+    You don't need to learn the syntax for all the different workflow solutions.
+You only need to learn the syntax for the one you plan to use.
+The syntax is very similar across all of them regardless.

 ## Simple Workflow

 Let's do the following: